vunetsys/asearch/README.md

 ### Data-manipulator
-Function that deal with the API endpoints found in Data & endpoints
+Functions that deal with the API endpoints found in Data & endpoints
 ### Schema:
 conferences.js file contains the schema for my Mongo db database.
 This seems to be final but can be subject to change in the future.
 Update: